TRAVEL STORY

 “Is it safe?” we ask.

-Even the bullies are quieted by Cecil's proposal.
-He strips off his shirt and slips into the filthy water, about four feet deep along the sea wall.
+Even the bullies are quieted by Cecil’s proposal.
+He strips off his shirt and slips into the filthy water, which stands about four feet deep along the sea wall.
 Someone throws him a pair of underwater goggles.
-After ten minutes of diving, feeling with his feet, diving again, Cecil comes up victoriously, holding Katherine's glasses in one hand, his body dripping with sediment.
-Everyone cheers and laughs; even the stoic Maya are smiling and Katherine seems about to swoon again — now with happiness.
+After ten minutes of diving, feeling with his feet, diving again, Cecil comes up victoriously, holding Katherine’s glasses in one hand, his body dripping with sediment.
+Everyone cheers and laughs; even the stoic Maya are smiling and Katherine seems about to swoon again, now with happiness.
 Cecil walks up to her, and proudly presents the dripping glasses.
 The Creole guys give a cheer.
 We thank Cecil profusely, glad to help his elevation.
-He has not asked for payment but we plan to offer him some.
-On the way to the station washroom where we insist that Cecil rinse with hot water and soap, he suggests a payment and we pay it gladly.
+He has not asked for payment, but we plan to offer some.
+On the way to the station washroom where we insist that Cecil rinse with hot water and soap, he suggests a payment and we give it gladly.
 We praise him again in front of the still-watching gang and make him promise to go to a doctor for an antibiotic.
 He points out that medicine will cost more money; we give it without hesitation.
 Katherine then washes her glasses in the washroom for about an hour, and when she comes out the skiff to Caye Caulker has arrived.

 On Caye Caulker

-The boys speak fluent Spanish, English, and Creole.
+The boys speak fluent Spanish, English, and Belizan Kriol.
 Thomas is studying to be a mathematician and loves computers; to practice his skills he will likely join the brain drain that routinely robs Belize of skilled technicians, educators, and managers.
 Bepo likes fishing and is already an expert.
 Both boys have the grace and self–confidence characteristic of their community.
 When we reach the caye, they direct us to a small cottage with a room to let and they invite us to meet them after evening church services when they will introduce us to their Uncle Rojilio.
 While we’re checking in at the cottage, the owner’s pet monkey jumps on my shoulder and tries to take my ear off.
-That’s what it felt like.
-The owner assures me it was an affectionate gesture.
+(That’s what it felt like.
+The owner assures me it was an affectionate gesture.)

-“I have only one theme,” Rojilio says, reading from ‘The Schooner Flight’:
+“I have only one theme,” Rojilio says, reading from The Schooner Flight:

 The bowsprit, the arrow, the longing, the lunging heart —